Shein: Xinjiang cotton

+In May 2023, a group of U.S. lawmakers called on the U.S. Securities and Exchange Commission to halt Shein's initial public offering until the company could verify that it does not use forced labor for its products.
+In August 2023, 16 U.S. states requested the Securities and Exchange Commission to audit Shein's supply chain for forced labor before its initial public offering.

+In January 2025, Shein's general counsel in London, Yinan Zhu, refused to answer repeated questions in a parliamentary hearing about whether Shein sources cotton from Xinjiang.

-Intellectual property (IP) theft
+Intellectual property infringement

-In 2018, the company was sued by Levi Strauss & Co. for copying a trademarked jean stitching.
-The case was settled out of court.
+Shein has been sued by indie creators and by companies such as Deckers Outdoor Corporation and Levi Strauss & Co. for copyright and trademark infringement.
+Most of these cases were settled out of court.

 In 2021, AirWair International Limited, who are known for the Dr. Martens boots, in a lawsuit accused Shein and its sister company, Romwe, of selling copies of their designs (and calling them "Martins") at a cheaper price while using photos of authentic Dr. Marten shoes to "entice customers," to which Shein responded with a blanket denial of AirWair International's claims.

-In March 2021, Ralph Lauren filed a trademark infringement and unfair competition lawsuit against Shein parent company.
+In March 2021, Ralph Lauren filed a trademark infringement and unfair competition lawsuit against Shein's parent company.
 In the complaint, Ralph Lauren said that Zoetop Business Co. selling clothing with a "confusingly similar" mark was an exploitation of their "goodwill and reputation of genuine Ralph Lauren products."

-In 2022, Mexico's Secretariat of Culture challenged the use of Shein's use of traditional Mayan designs, prompting Shein to remove them from its website.
+In 2022, Mexico's Secretariat of Culture questioned Shein's use of Mayan cultural elements in the design of one of its garments.
+The elements represented the "collective creativity" passed down through generations of Mayan people.
+Shein subsequently removed the item from its website.

-Design theft accusations by artists and retailers
+Design theft accusations

-Shein has also been accused by dozens of artists and small fashion retailers of stealing designs.
-Reclamare PH and Sincerely RIA, both of which are small fashion brands, have a Shein has copied their designs.
-Shein has also been accused of copying designs of non-clothing such as enamel pins.
+Shein has been accused by dozens of artists, small fashion retailers, and brands such as Reclamare PH and Sincerely RIA, of copying their designs, including enamel pins.
+There is "little protection for creators", however, because items with basic, useful functions are not broadly covered by copyright laws, and any unique or creative element must be separated out when making claims.
+According to a lawyer interviewed by NPR, fast-fashion brands can walk a fine line by copying "just enough" without affecting anything that is "legally protected".

 In 2018, Ilse Valfre, who owns the LA-based brand Valfré, was notified by her customers that Shein was selling "identical copies" to her products.
-Quinn Jones, who is the co-founder of Los Angeles-based Kikay, said that he found earring designs on Shein that were very similar to Kikay's earrings.
+Quinn Jones, who is the co-founder of the US company Kikay, said that he found earring designs on Shein that were very similar to Kikay's earrings.
 In response to the controversy, Shein removed the products and pledged to drop the supplier that produced the copied item.
-Elexiay also claims that Shein stole the design of a pink and green hand-crocheted sweater, which costs $330, but was sold by Shein for $17.

 To bring awareness to Shein's actions and to help support indie brands and artists, the hashtag "boycottShein" became popular on TikTok and Twitter in 2020.
 In 2021, Mariama Diallo, founder of and designer for Sincerely Ria, accused Shein of stealing her designs in a Tweet that included comparative images to demonstrate her point.